mlsdpk/email-spam-detection/README.md

 - Step 6: Evaluating our model
 - Step 7: Conclusion

-You can find all the step by step inplementations in the notebook.
+You can find all the step by step implementations in the notebook.